nixworks/public/news/2012/07/13/index.md

 An Uzbek man who came to America pursuing an Ivy League medical degree but wound up working seven days a week at a mall kiosk in Alabama was sentenced to more than 15 years in prison Friday for ...

 ### [Mexico's presidential runner-up and PRD candidate, Andres Manuel Lopez Obrador, files a lawsuit against Enrique Pena Nieto for alleged vote-buyings, biased media coverage, and manipulated opinion polls in the recent Mexican elections. ](/news/2012/07/13/mexico-s-presidential-runner-up-and-prd-candidate-andra-c-s-manuel-la3pez-obrador-files-a-lawsuit-against-enrique-pea-a-nieto-for-alleged-vo.md)
-_Context: Andrés Manuel López Obrador, Enrique Peña Nieto, Mexican presidential elections, Party of the Democratic Revolution_
+_Context: Andres Manuel Lopez Obrador, Enrique Pena Nieto, Mexican presidential elections, Party of the Democratic Revolution_

 ### [A convention of Scottish football clubs vote to demote the financially stricken Rangers into the Third Division. ](/news/2012/07/13/a-convention-of-scottish-football-clubs-vote-to-demote-the-financially-stricken-rangers-into-the-third-division.md)
 _Context: Rangers, Scottish, Third Division, football_